 Electronic mobile payments apps are not yet as commonly used as in China where the majority of the population uses them every day now.
 The most commonly used app system in Hong Kong is Apple Pay.
 Other payment apps in use include Octopus's "O! ePay" and Android Pay.

-People with Mainland WeChat Pay and Alipay apps will find that many taxi drivers and some stores and restaurants in the tourist areas will accept them.
+People WeChat Pay and Alipay apps will find that many taxi drivers and some stores and restaurants in the tourist areas will accept them.
 They will post signs showing which electronic apps they accept.